growgraph/GraFlo/docs/reference/index.md

 # API Reference

-This section provides detailed API documentation for all GraphCast components and modules.
+This section provides detailed API documentation for all graflo components and modules.

 ## Architecture

-Core architectural components that define the GraphCast framework:
+Core architectural components that define the graflo framework:

 - **[Schema](architecture/schema.md)**: Graph schema definition and management
 - **[Vertex](architecture/vertex.md)**: Vertex configuration and properties